 MET CS 546 Introduction to Probability and Statistics

 The goal of this course is to provide students with the mathematical fundamentals required for successful quantitative analysis of problems.
 The first part of the course introduces the mathematical prerequisites for understanding probability and statistics.
 Topics include combinatorial mathematics, functions, and the fundamentals of differentiation and integration.
 The second part of the course concentrates on the study of elementary probability theory, discrete and continuous distributions.
 Prereq: Academic background that includes the material covered in a standard course on college algebra or instructor's consent.
-For undergraduate students: This course may not be taken in conjunction with MET MA 113, MET MA 123 or MET MA 213.
-Only one of these courses can be counted towards degree requirements. [ 4 cr. ]Fall 2020
+For undergraduate students: This course may not be taken in conjunction with MET MA 213, only one of these courses will count toward degree program requirements.
+Students who have taken MET MA 113 as well as MET MA 123 will also not be allowed to count MET CS 546 towards degree requirements. [ 4 cr. ]Fall 2020

 |A1||IND||Gorlin||SHA 201||M||6:00 pm – 8:45 pm|

 MET CS 555 Data Analysis and Visualization with R

 This course provides an overview of the statistical tools most commonly used to process, analyze, and visualize data.
 Topics include simple linear regression, multiple regression, logistic regression, analysis of variance, and survival analysis.
 These topics are explored using the statistical package R, with a focus on understanding how to use and interpret output from this software as well as how to visualize results.
 In each topic area, the methodology, including underlying assumptions and the mechanics of how it all works along with appropriate interpretation of the results, are discussed.
 Concepts are presented in context of real world examples.
 Recommended Prerequisite: MET CS 544 or equivalent knowledge, or instructor's consent. [ 4 cr. ]Fall 2020